 Kaylee attended the University of Southern Mississippi where she received her BSc in Biology and her MSc studying behavioral ecology with the Jawor lab.

-While her previous positions have always included some form of immunology, Kaylee has worked in a wide variety of research areas including tuberculosis, estrogen receptor signaling (Tulane), and cancer vaccination (UNC).
+Kaylee has worked in a wide variety of research areas including tuberculosis, estrogen receptor signaling (Tulane), and cancer vaccination (UNC).
+She is now focusing on interactions between nerves, the immune system, and lung cancer.

 Outside the lab, she enjoys reading about history, birding, and gardening.